Cloud Vs On-Premise: IT Infrastructure Model of Your Choice?

 1) Hosting

-The Cloud Service Providers (CSP) in place will (by default) take care of the Cloud computing environment.
-Be it upgrading software, addressing downtimes, repair, and maintenance, and more pertaining to the accommodated public Cloud computing servers.
+The cloud service providers (CSPs) in place will (by default) manage the cloud computing environment, including upgrading software, addressing downtimes, repairing, maintaining, and handling other matters about the accommodated public cloud computing servers.

 Key Factors | Cloud | On-Premise |